 Eddie Cajina joins Meadowvale team in sales

-While Eddie continues to work in sales, he has also moved into food photography.
+Eddie joined our team in 2003 in sales.
 “He has a great eye, outstanding personality, a total team player.
 Eddie’s a great guy to work with.
 He always deflects credit to other team members and just really embodies the company’s culture.”

 Freddy’s Frozen Custard & Steakburgers becomes a customer